Buphthalmos: Treatment

 Untreated glaucoma leads to total blindness.
 Surgical treatment is required.
 Presently-utilized surgical procedures include goniotomy, trabeculotomy, or trabeculectomy.

 Goniotomy (ab interno) is done when the cornea is clear while in the case of a hazy or opaque cornea, trabeculotomy (ab externo) can be done.
 Some hyperosmotic agents such as glycerine can be applied over the cornea if cornea haziness is due to increase in intraocular pressure(with cornea epithelial/stromal edema).
 This is useful in enabling immediate visualization of the anterior chamber angle.

 Trabeculotomy-trabeculectomy can also be done as a combined procedure or trabeculectomy alone when the other previously mentioned procedures are either contraindicated or fails.

 Etymology

 The name of the condition derives from the Greek βοῦς bous (ox or cow), referring to the bulging eyes common to bovines.

-Culture
+Society and culture

 US musical legend Ray Charles, who was totally blind by age 7, had probably been afflicted with glaucoma and may have had buphthalmos early in life.
-The blindness of saxophonist Rahsaan Roland Kirk (1935-1977) is noted on his 1952 leaving report card from Ohio State School for the Blind as caused by bupthalmos.
+The blindness of saxophonist Rahsaan Roland Kirk (1935–1977) is noted on his 1952 leaving report card from Ohio State School for the Blind as caused by bupthalmos.